Californians endure intense weekend of wildfire fears

 The fire incinerated much of Greenville on Wednesday and Thursday, destroying 370 homes and structures and threatening nearly 14,000 buildings in the northern Sierra Nevada.
 It had engulfed an area larger than the size of New York City.

-The Dixie Fire, named for the road where it started, spanned an area of 700 square miles (1,813 square kilometers) Saturday night and was just 21% contained, according to the California Department of Forestry and Fire Protection.
+The Dixie Fire, named for the road where it started, grew overnight to an area of 725 square miles (1,875 square kilometers) Sunday morning and was just 21% contained, according to the California Department of Forestry and Fire Protection.

 The fire’s cause was under investigation.
 The Pacific Gas & Electric utility has said it may have been sparked when a tree fell on one of its power lines.
 A federal judge ordered PG&E on Friday to give details by Aug.
 16 about the equipment and vegetation where the fire started.

-Cooler overnight temperatures and higher humidity slowed the spread of the fire and temperatures topped 90 degrees Fahrenheit (32 degrees Celsius) instead of the triple-digit highs recorded earlier in the week.
+Cooler temperatures and higher humidity slowed the spread of the fire, and temperatures topped 90 degrees Fahrenheit (32 degrees Celsius) instead of the triple-digit highs recorded earlier in the week.
+Dense smoke cover helped too, shading the area and tamping down the fire growth but also making it harder for crews to maneuver on the ground and in the air.

 But the blaze and its neighboring fires, within several hundred miles of each other, posed an ongoing threat.